haywhyze/politico/README.md

 Politico enables citizens give their mandate to politicians running for different government offices while building trust in the process through transparency.

-The application is live on github pages [here](https://haywhyze.github.io/politico/UI)
+The application' UI template is on github pages [here](https://haywhyze.github.io/politico/UI)

 ## Motivation